LaZoark/Motion_Security_Lens/README.md

 Feel free to Issue the problem or fork/pull the project!

 ## TODO
-1. Integral the frames as a single monitor.
+- [ ] Integral the frames as a single monitor.
+- [ ] Find out all stream source automatically.
-2. ....No inspiration yet
+- [ ] ....No inspiration yet